08 June 2018

 In the early 1990s, Obura studied coral bleaching caused by excess sedimentation at a river mouth in Kenya.
 “The impact I recorded was very localized; corals established 20 kilometers away were not affected."

-In response to the shortened laps of time between bleaching incidents, some communities have opted for active coral reef replanting, while some marine scientists are scrutinizing the genotypes of the world's sturdiest corals.
+In response to the shortening periods between bleaching incidents, some communities have opted for active coral reef replanting, while marine scientists are scrutinizing the genotypes of the world's sturdiest corals.

 “This next generation approach, called 'assisted evolution', is looking at the genomic structure of resilient corals and studies how this particular genotype could be spread out,” says Berumen.
 “The Red Sea remains one of the places where we can still learn a lot and hopefully still have time to learn about corals ability to recover or to resist thermal stress."